 4.9 Within the budget employment costs are an area of budget that is highly sensitive to changes in the profile of staffing and difficult to forecast as a result of the complexities of and changes to terms and conditions that influence actual pay.
 Maintaining officer numbers at a planned level can be operationally difficult as a result of the timing of staff turnover and lead in time to recruit.
 Estimates of the costs of early retirement (ER) and redundancy have to be based on averages until the point in which individual staff are identified as part of the change management programme.
 These factors can cumulatively give rise to significant variations between budgeted costs for pay and ER/redundancy.
-Historically there has been under spending against these budget heads.
-Under spend against a budget that incorporates significant savings requirements presents a risk that services have been reduced at a greater level or faster than is needed.
+Historically there has been under spending against these budget heads, although more recently police officer pay budgets have come under pressure.
+Pay budgets are based on detailed workforce plans and overtime targets, which are updated annually as part of the budget process.
+The timing and make up of the additional 25 officers to be recruited as part of the Commissioner's budget proposal to strengthen local policing is in the planning stage and accordingly the budget is based on a best estimate of the recruitment profile, which may be subject to change.